JBelthoff/JBelthoff/README.md

 ---

-© 2025 John Belthoff
+© 2025-2026 John Belthoff
-_“Precision, creativity, and clarity — in code and in sound.”_
+_“Creativity, clarity, and precision — in code, music, and sound.”_